adjmel/Reverse-me/level1/README.md

 # Reverse Engineering a Password-Protected Program with GDB

 ## Overview
-This guide walks you through analyzing an assembly-level password-protected program using GDB.
 The goal is to reverse-engineer the password by examining how the program processes user input and performs string comparison.

 ## Steps